JHOW2004/blobfy/README.md

 # Blobfy

 blobfy is a simple npm package that provides an easy way to work with binary data using JavaScript's Blob object.
-This package allows you to convert data from various sources into Blob objects, which can be particularly useful for handling files, streams, and other types of binary data.
+This package lets you convert data from various sources into Blob objects, which can be particularly useful for dealing with files, streams, and other types of binary data.
+It is perfect to use in React/React Native projects (expo compatible)

 ## Installation